Particular/docs.particular.net/nservicebus/nhibernate/index.md

 ## Usage

-### Pull in the nugets
+### Pull in the NuGets

-Install the [NServiceBus.NHibernate](https://www.nuget.org/packages/NServiceBus.NHibernate) nuget.
-This has a dependency on the `NHibernate` nuget so that will automatically be pulled in.
+Install the [NServiceBus.NHibernate](https://www.nuget.org/packages/NServiceBus.NHibernate) NuGet.
+This has a dependency on the `NHibernate` NuGet so that will automatically be pulled in.

 ### The Code